delianides/best_ever_ticker/README.md

 and is constantly looking toward Jesus for our Next Steps as a church.
 [Perry Noble](http://perrynoble.com) is our pastor.
 He and NewSpring Church have a goal to reach 100,000 people in the state of South Carolina by 2020.
 So what could we do that shows him the appreciation we have for his vision and his leadership?
+That shows we are thankful that we "get to" do what we love everyday?
 What could we do that shows *this is from the web team*?

 I begin thinking about this earlier in the year (2014).
 The idea ended up being pretty simple.
 We know *"Every name has a **number** and every **number** has a story and every